exactchange/smoke/README.md

 # Smoke Tests

-Easily write and automate tests for your API responses.
+Easily write and automate tests for API responses.

+###### This project was originally part of [Fire](https://github.com/exactchange/fire), but is now a standalone package.